gazebosim/gazebo-classic/INSTALL_WIN32.md

     - [Cmake](http://www.cmake.org/download/)

 1. Install Ruby 1.9 or greater.
+Make sure to have the installer add Ruby to your paths.

     - [Ruby](http://rubyinstaller.org/downloads/)